akfgfragments – 2nd interview

-Kensuke Kita: When he modified his drum sound, I thought “the sound is very good !”.
-I was so excited and I told to myself we did well to come.
+Kensuke Kita: When he modified his drum sound, I thought, ‘The sound is very good !’.
+I was so excited and I told myself we did well to come.

-To the reader who didn’t had the chance to listen to Wonder Future, album what makes it different from Landmark album according to you ?
+To the reader who didn’t have the chance to listen to Wonder Future, what makes it different from Landmark according to you?

-Kiyoshi Ijichi: It’s something we did only the 4 of us.
+Kiyoshi Ijichi: It’s something we did only with the 4 of us.

 Kensuke Kita: That’s true.
 Chorus and two musicians on keyboard and drums accompanied us.

-When are you going to do an USA tour and another one in Asia ?
+When are you going to do a USA tour and another one in Asia?

-Kensuke Kita: We often talk about going to do a tour in the USA and Asia.
-If the timing allows it and fans enthusiasm can be heard, we go for it as soon as possible.
+Kensuke Kita: We often talk about going on a tour to the USA and Asia.
+If the timing allows it and fans’ enthusiasm can be heard, we go for it as soon as possible.
 I particularly wish to play again in Los Angeles.
 We went again to New York to record but I’d like to go there again.
 I want to go to the USA and do an Asia tour again as soon as possible.

 Tell us a little more about Uso to Wonderland.
-It’s a wonderful to listen to Kita singing, we want to listen to him more often !!
+It’s wonderful to listen to Kita singing, we want to listen to him more often!!

 Kensuke Kita: I’m very happy about it, thanks a lot.